prof_pic.jpg

 655 Huntington Ave, Boston, MA 02115

 Previously, I earned my M.S. in Epidemiology at the Harvard T.H.
 Chan School of Public Health, where I was advised by Dr. David Christiani.
 My master’s research examined pulmonary function as a predictor of long-term survival among lung cancer patients, leveraging electronic health record (EHR) data from the Boston Lung Cancer Study.
-Before that, I obtained my MBBS in Preventive Medicine from Qingdao Univerisity, gaining a comprehensive foundation in clinical and occupational medicine, human physiology, and public health under the mentorship of Dr. Shuguang Leng and Dr. Jing Dong.
+Before that, I obtained my MBBS in Preventive Medicine from Qingdao Univerisity, gaining a comprehensive foundation in clinical and occupational medicine, endocrinology and metabolism, and public health under the mentorship of Dr. Shuguang Leng and Dr. Jing Dong.

 selected publications

-1. jes_CR.png
+1. advs.png

 Annual space weather fluctuations and telomere length in the Normative Aging Study